Todochris/CheatSheets/Softwares CLI/Git CheatSheet.md

 | `git remote add origin [url]` | Specifies the remote repository for your local repository.
 | `git remote set-url origin [url]` | Specifies the remote repository for your local repository.

+[url] On GitHub, the url that points to the repo is like this `git@github.com:GITHUB_USERNAME/REPO_NAME.git`

 [Tutorial for ssh keys management](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)

+## Gitignore

-### Preventing unintentional staging or committing of files
+[.gitignore](https://gitbug.com/gitignore) examples for different languages and tools.
+It prevents unintentional staging or committing of files

-Save a file with desired patterns as .gitignore with either direct string matches or wildcard globs.
+Save a file with desired patterns as .gitignore with either direct string matches or wildcard globs in the main forlder of your repo.

 ```
     logs/